 Contrary to popular belief, you don’t need to venture down to the deep south for quality chicken and waffles.
 Just head to Dirty Bird in Kensington Market and order the ODB.
 The meal – a crispy-yet-juicy quarter leg covered in their signature Dirty Sauce atop a buttery waffle with maple syrup – is a delicious Canadian take on a classic.

-This hip West Queen West brunch spot is well-known for it’s fun cocktails and ambience, but the real star of the show is their fried chicken thigh sandwich.
+This hip West Queen West brunch spot is well-known for it’s fun cocktails and ambience.
+But the real star of the show is their fried chicken thigh sandwich.
 A juicy, crispy piece of chicken, topped with avocado spread and cilantro and nestled between two milk buns really hits the spot.
-And if you’re looking to go sans buns, the County Fried Chicken is served on top of craft paper on your table and drizzled with Gochujang & Hoisin Espresso BBQ sauce – it’s a real messy treat!
+If you’re looking to go sans buns, the County Fried Chicken is served on top of craft paper on your table and drizzled with Gochujang & Hoisin Espresso BBQ sauce.
+It’s a real messy treat!

 Tucked away on The Esplanade, Cluck Clucks is another top-notch joint for chicken and waffles.
 While they have the basics down pat, what really sets this place apart are their sauces, showcased perfectly in their Cluck Yeah sandwich.
 The combination of Dill Mayo and Chipotle Aioli blend surprisingly well together and the creamy sauces compliment the crispy chicken nicely.
 Just don’t forget the napkins!

 If decadent comfort food is what you’re after, WBK has it in spades.
-There are several fried chicken meals on the menu, from sandwiches to half-chicken dinners and even a KFC-style Double Down sandwich, complete with bacon, cheese, sriracha mayo, and a sunny side up egg.
+There are several fried chicken meals on the menu.
+From sandwiches to half-chicken dinners.
+There’s even a KFC-style Double Down sandwich, complete with bacon, cheese, sriracha mayo, and a sunny side up egg.
 Summer diets be damned!

 Did we miss any of the best fried chicken in Toronto?
 Let us know in the comment section or tweet us at @ViewtheVibe.